Eve's footprint: History

 The maker of the footprints lived in the time of the emergence of modern Homo sapiens, or people anatomically similar to humans alive today.
-The footprints measure 22 cm in length and are about the size of a modern-day (U.S.) woman's size 7½ shoe (British size 6, continental European size 39½).
-In one foot impression the big toe, ball, arch, and heel clearly are discernible.
+The footprints measure 22 cm in length (the width of the distal ends of the metatarsals are 8.5 cm) and are about the size of a modern-day (U.S.) woman's size 7½ shoe (British size 6, continental European size 39½).
+In one foot impression the big toe, ball, arch, and heel are clearly discernible, with a maximum depression of 3.2 cm.
 Roberts thinks that the prints belong to an ancient female about 1.5 m tall.
 He said that the woman who made these footprints would resemble a contemporary woman.
+The heel-to-heel stride length is 51 cm.

 Fewer than three dozen hominid fossils from the period 100,000 to 200,000 years ago have been found.
 Berger said, "These footprints are traces of the earliest modern people."
 Roberts explained further that dry sand blew over the wet footprints and filled the prints.
 They eventually were buried to a depth of about 9 m.
 The sand and accompanying crushed seashells hardened like cement into sedimentary rock and protected the footprints.

 The team later found associated evidence of stone tool use (a core, scrapers, cutting blades, and a spear point) in the same area that is believed to date from the same period.
-There also was evidence of the use of ochre, leading to the intriguing possibility that the 'Eve' of 117,000 years ago may have been wearing the colorful powder.
+There was also evidence of the use of ochre, leading to the intriguing possibility that the 'Eve' of 117,000 years ago may have been wearing the colourful powder.